Updated October 2022 with new ice skating rink hours and pricing.

 Winter days in Whistler are pretty easy to get right.
 Wake up early, choose a mountain to upload, ski or snowboard until you’re hungry, aprés, hot tub, sleep, repeat.
-It’s a plan that never gets old, especially when there’s over six metres of snowfall by the first week of January.
 With fat flakes a-plenty, and the odd bit of sunshine, snowy days in Whistler are easily filled.
 But what about the evenings?
 Even the earliest of early birds doesn’t need to go to bed with the winter sun!

-Whether you want to work up a sweat, or let someone else do the work, here are some of my favourite nighttime activities, ordered from most energy required to the least (measured in metaphorical beans).
+Whether you want to work up a sweat, or let someone else do the work, here are some of my favourite Whistler evening activities.

 Energy Required – 5/5 beans

 If night falls and you find yourself with energy to burn, Lost Lake Park has you covered.
-Just a short walk from the village, this network of cross-country ski trails is open until 8 PM daily (they have snowshoeing trails too, but they’re only open until dusk).
+Just a short walk from the village, this network of cross-country ski trails is open into the evening (they have snowshoeing trails too, but they’re only open until dusk).
 Rentals are available on-site, and if you get there early enough you can watch the alpenglow from Lost Lake beach.

 Be sure to bring warm layers – full zips are a good option as you will definitely heat up!
 A head torch is highly recommended; the trails are well signed and colour-coded, but you’ll need a personal source of light to see them!
 Phone torches are okay in a pinch, but remember that phone batteries deplete quickly in cold conditions.